 The hotel offers a central courtyard and the buffet breakfast is rated excellent.

-Day 5: Do a Day Trip to Cordoba
+Day 5 of Your 10 days in Spain: Do a Day Trip to Cordoba

 Together with Seville and Granada, the city of Cordoba forms Andalusia’s Golden Triangle.